Moodhunter34/SorterProject/README.md

 ```
 package com.sparta.mvc.controller;
 ```
 Upon startup you are welcomed to the application and prompted to type specific letters for using the algorithms.
+When typing a wrong letter a message of "invalid input" is displayed and prompted to type again.

 `Type 'b' for using Bubblesort method,`
 `type 'q' for using Quicksort method,`